-The amounts reported include amounts deferred by the named executive officers during the 2014 fiscal year under our Supplemental Savings Plan.
+(1) The amounts reported include amounts deferred by the NEOs during the transition period and fiscal 2017 under our Supplemental Savings Plan.
 All amounts reported in this column are also included in the Salary and/or Non-Equity Incentive Plan Compensation columns in the Summary Compensation Table.